 You may not meet the weight requirement (though I suppose you could always try and bulk up if it’s something you really have your heart set on!), or you may have a specific medical condition that can have a negative impact on anyone receiving your blood plasma.

 If you think your permanent deferral was a mistake, you can try to have it overturned.
-This can only be accomplished with a second medical opinion.
+This will require an exam and note from your primary care physician.

 Is Donating Plasma Painful?

 The majority of individuals who have donated plasma stated the needle felt like “a very mild bee sting.”